subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 **The 1-RSB Solution**

-The $Q_{ab}$ matrix for the 1-RSB solution as per the Parisi ansatz was shown the middle part of figure 17.
-This solution splits up the replicas in groups of size $m$ suuch that overlap between replicas within a group is $q_1$, and between groups is $q_0$.
+The $Q_{ab}$ matrix for the 1-RSB solution as per the Parisi ansatz was shown the middle part of figure 16.
+This solution splits up the replicas in groups of size $m$ such that overlap between replicas within a group is $q_1$, and between groups is $q_0$.
 The overlap distribution is given by

 $$ {\overline P}(q) = {m-1\over{n-1}}\delta(q-q_1) + {n-m\over{n-1}}\delta(q-q_0) \ \ \ wih\ \ \ 1\le m\le n $$

 We now have to take the limit as $n\rightarrow 0$ to complete the replica solution.
-This does not make much sense since we effectively reducing the size of the overlap matrix to zero.
+This does not make much sense mathematically since we are effectively reducing the size of the overlap matrix to zero.
 However it can  argued that this limit can be taken in a mathematically formal manner (similar to raising a number to a fractional power, such $x^{1\over 2}$ for example).
 In this limit $m$ must also be promoted to a real number, rather than an integer.
 This results in

 $$ {\overline P}(q) = (1-m)\delta(q-q_1) + m\delta(q-q_0)\ \ \ 0 \le m \le 1 $$

 So now we need to determine the parameters $m, q_0, q_1$ to complete the 1-RSB solution.
-This can be done my substituting these numbers back in the expression for $A_{sp}$, and then finding the values of $m, q_0$ and $q_1$ at the saddle point for this expression.
+This can be done by substituting these numbers back in the expression for $A_{sp}$, and then finding the values of $m, q_0$ and $q_1$ at the saddle point for this expression.

 There is a class of spin glass models called p-spin spherical model or PSM, for the 1-RSB solution is exact, i.e., there is no further breaking of the replica symmetry as the temperature is reduced.
-However this is not the case for the SK model, and in this case the symmetry keep breaking ad-infintum as the temperature is reduced.
+However this is not the case for the SK model, and in this case the symmetry keeps breaking ad-infintum as the temperature is reduced.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat21.png)

 Figure 17: Illustration of replica symmetry breaking

-Figure 17 shows the changes in the free energy landscape as the temperature lowered on the left, and the distribution of the overlaps on the right:
+The left hand side of Figure 17 shows the changes in the free energy landscape as the temperature lowered, and the distribution of the overlaps is shown on the right:

-- At high temeperatures there is only a single pure state and the energy landscape is fairly flight, so that individual configurations are widely spread out and have a low degree of overlap.
+- At high temeperatures there is only a single pure state and the energy landscape is fairly flat, so that individual configurations are widely spread out and have a low degree of overlap.
 This is illustrated by the greem curve on the right which shows that the overlaps have a single peak at the zero overlap value.
 - As the temperature reduced below the critical value, we see the formation of multiple pure state and there is split of the of overlap distribution into a bi-modal shape.
 Configurations can be in the same pure state in which case they have a high overlap value, or they can be in different pure states, in which vase the overlap tends to be near zero.
 - An even further reduction in the temperature causes more replica symmtry breaking, as a result of which we now see that each of the pure states from the second stage has further split into multiple pure states lying within the energy valley formed in stage 2.
 Furthermore the overlap distribution has developed a peak near 1, which implies that at low temeperatures all the configurations tend to lie near the ground state.